 Have you ever questioned yourself: where is the most expensive place to live in?
 Where does 1 USD buy you fewer things…?
-If you did but never actually tried to search or read about it before you will be surprised by the answer.
+If you did but never actually tried to search or read about it before, you will be surprised by the answer.

-According to IMF Angola is just the 118th richest country in the world and had ranked (149th) even lower in the Human Development Index.
-On the other hand, despite not existing full statistics, studies show that Angola has one of the highest Gini Index.
-The higher the Gini Index, the more unequal is the income distribution in a country or region.
+According to IMF, Angola is just the 118th richest country in the world and had ranked (149th) even lower in the Human Development Index.
+On the other hand, despite not existing complete statistics, studies show that Angola has one of the highest Gini Index.
+The higher the Gini Index, the more unequal the income distribution in a country or region.

-So, WHY and HOW did this happened…?
+So, WHY and HOW did this happen…?

-There are two main reasons why prices in Luanda became so high, so fast.
+There are two main reasons why prices in Luanda became so high so fast.
 Angola was at War for +40 years.
-Initially, it was an independence war against Portugal (roughly 15 years) and then the civil war for more +25 Years.
-A country that is at war for so long gets all of its infrastructure destroyed and needs to be completely reconstructed.
+Initially, it was an independence war against Portugal (roughly 15 years) and then a civil war for more than +25 Years.
+A country that has been at war for so long gets all of its infrastructure destroyed and needs to be completely reconstructed.

-Despite this oil crisis, Angola has just surpassed Nigeria as the biggest African oil producer in June.
+Despite this oil crisis, Angola has just surpassed Nigeria as the biggest African oil producer.
 The Oil&Gas Industry spends and generates more money than any other.
-It also needs a huge amount of human capital with extremely specific skills.
-You can imagine that every other sector won’t be able to follow and the whole economy may suffer the consequences.
+It also needs a huge amount of human capital with particular skills.
+You can imagine that every other sector won’t be able to follow, and the whole economy may suffer the consequences.

-The oil industry had all the money to spend and there was virtually no capacity to supply its needs.
-So, when an oil company needed housing for their people they would just pay whatever was asked because there were so few housing offers.
+The oil industry had all the money to spend, and there was virtually no capacity to supply its needs.
+So, when an oil company needed housing for their people, they would just pay whatever was asked because there were so few housing offers.

 How expensive can be the most expensive city in the world?